jimmyb0b/action_mailer/README.md

-Action Mailer can send emails through an email app such as gmail, mailgun, or others.
+Action Mailer can send emails through an email app such as gmail, mailgun, or others. <br>
 You can also send from a local server, but to do so, you need to have two servers running, one for you're app and another for the mailer.

-Important Notes:
+<b>Important Notes:</b>

 Not all clients accept an email formatted with HTML, so it's best practice to create both and HTML and a text email.
 Action Mailer will automatically generate both.